-Just like other 1st world countries, the Canadian economy is changing.
+Just like other 1st world countries, the Canadian economy is ever expanding.
 Highly specialized careers are evolving from the ever-changing marketplace impacted by technology and innovation.
 The last decade has brought with it advances in artificial intelligence (AI), robotics, and other technologies.
-New occupations are being created, and old ones are shifting, so much so that the talent available in Canada is not enough to keep up with the needs of the economy.
+New highly skilled occupations are being created, and old ones are shifting, so much so that the talent available in Canada is not enough to keep up with the needs of the economy.

 Many of these technologies come as no surprise, but they are happening much quicker than was previously predicted.
 The Information and Communications Technology Council reports that the Science, Technology, Engineering, and Mathematics (STEM) sector in Canada will need to fill approximately 216,000 technology-related positions by 2021.

 Canada has long recognized the problems that come with talent shortages in specific sectors of business.
 They create the Global Skills Strategy to help solve these issues, allowing Canadian companies to use a system known as the Global Talent Stream (GTS) to access foreign workers who are trained in specific jobs.
 With the GTS, there are two sections that employers can utilize to bring workers into the country:

 - Category A: Employers need to demonstrate that a requested position requires a highly unique and specialized talent not available to them in Canada.
 This category is only available to companies that have been referred to by one of the GTS Designated Partners.

 - Category B: Employers are allowed to hire skilled foreign workers on the Global Talent Occupations List.
 This list includes traditional STEM roles that are in-demand and are not sufficient within the domestic labour supply.

 Limitations of the GTS